FPFTeam/HCOM/README.txt

 Stack.hs:        Functions to help construct a call stack to be used
                  with the COM call.

-Thunk.s:         A little assembly stub used by COMCall.hs.

 COMCall.hs:      Given an object, vtbl entry and stack, invoke a COM
                  function.